alanisaac/python-workshop/docs/module-2/topics/05-testing.md

 For the purposes of this workshop, we'll explore testing using `pytest`.

 > `pytest` has a [huge array](https://docs.pytest.org/en/7.0.x/reference/plugin_list.html) of plugins.
-We'll cover a few important ones in this workshop, but if there's a specific testing use case you neeed to cover, it's a good idea to check on whether there's a `pytest` plugin for it.
+We'll cover a few important ones in this workshop, but if there's a specific testing use case you need to cover, it's a good idea to check on whether there's a `pytest` plugin for it.

 If you haven't already, install `pytest` with: